RigsOfRods/docs.rigsofrods.org/tools-tutorials/addons.md

 Find the `.truck` file you want to edit.
 For this example I'll be editing the `Standard cab Single rear wheels (lift)` version (`1990K3500_STD_LIFT.truck`)

-Once you've figured out which truck you want the bumper on, drag the `.truck` file from the zip and into the folder containing the part you downloaded earlier:
+Once you've figured out which truck you want the wheels on, drag the `.truck` file from the zip and into the folder containing the part you downloaded earlier:

 ![3](/images/addon-wheel-truckfolder.png)